COGS 14A: Intro to Research Methods

 Grades will be assigned as follows:

 The crux of academic integrity: Your work should be your own.
 If you turn in something that is not indicative of your performance, you are doing a disservice to yourself in failing to actually learn the material.
 Relatedly, if you do someone else’s work for them, you are allowing them not to learn material.
 At a more practical level, you are doing something that, if caught, instructors are obligated to report to your college.
+This is not fun for anyone, including the professor and TAs!!

 Overall, you should never copy someone else’s ideas or work.